roeyashernielsen/uni/README.md

 ```
 pip install -e . -U
 ```
-5. Execute following command from top-level directory of repository to perform conversion
+5. Perform conversion by executing command from top-level directory of repository
 ```
-python src/uni/converter.py <input-file-path> --pipeline-object-name <pipeline-obj-name> --dag-definition-path <output-file-path>
+python src/uni/converter.py <input-flow-path> -f <flow-object-name> -d <output-dag-path>
 ```

-- `<input-file-path>` refers to path of python file containing a pipeline definition
+- `<input-flow-path>` refers to path of Python file containing the flow definition

-- `<pipeline-obj-name`> refers to python variable name of the pipeline object defined in pipeline definition file.
-The default name is `pipeline`.
+- `<flow-object-name`> refers to variable name of the flow object defined in flow definition file (typically in the `with` statement).
+The default value is `flow`.

-- `<output-file-path>` refers to path of python file where the resulting converted python file will be stored.
+- `<output-file-path>` refers to path of resulting Python file containing the converted Airflow DAG definition.
 The default path is `dag.py`.

 ### Examples

-Example python files containing pipeline definitions can be found in the directory `examples`.
-Pipeline definitions written using the Prefect API are `flow_definition.py` and `flow_definition_2.py`.
-Pipeline definition written using the UNI Pipeline API is `uni_pipeline_definition.py`.
+Example Python files containing flow definitions can be found in the directory `examples`.
+Flow definitions written using Prefect Flow are `flow_definition.py` and `flow_definition_2.py`.
+Flow definition written using UNI UFlow is `uflow_definition.py`.